udacity/create-your-own-adventure/english/love/love.md

 There is no use moping around wondering the ifs, buts, could've, would've, and should'ves.
 Time goes on and drags you with it.
 Whether you are in or out of love, make the best of now while being aware of the worst of before.

+Having said that, human love is temporal.
+Anything temporal is meaningless when its existance is extinuished.
+Human love does reflect a part of a greater love; a universal love that we can all experience.
+To find that kind of love, you need to seek [God's love](gods_love/gods_love.md)